My Very Honest Bluestone Review: 3 Night Christmas Break in Wales

 Activity review – Kingdom of the Elves – Sugar Plum Land

-We received free tickets for the Kingdom of the Elves event with our booking which was a great extra treat, especially as we were attending just after Christmas.
+We received free tickets for the Kingdom of the Elves event with our booking, which was a great extra treat, especially as we were attending just after Christmas.

 It was awesome!

-When we arrived we were given a wrist band and the children could play in the huge adventure playground until our wristband colour was called.
-Bella was given a lovely set of rosy red cheeks.
-When we went through the kids were given their very own Elf outfits which they got to keep!
+When we arrived, we were given a wristband, and the children could play in the huge adventure playground until our wristband colour was called.

-They really had gone to town on this interactive theatrical show.
-Every room was decorated so well and the actors were brilliant – in character all the time.
-We caught the Elf Express from the pa-rum-pum-pum-pum station and journeyed through Ginger’s Kitchen, Sugarplum Garden and Nutcracker Ball where colourful and animated characters were waiting for us to do various activities with the children.
+We caught the Elf Express from the pa-rum-pum-pum-pum station and journeyed through Ginger’s Kitchen, Sugarplum Garden and Nutcracker Ball, where colourful and animated characters were waiting for us to do various activities with the children.

 We went on a train journey full of bubbles, snow and smoke effects to get to Sugar Plum Land.
-Then the children decorated gingerbread men, danced and played games with the Sugarplum fairy, then finally met the queen and king at the Nutcracker Ball.
+Then the children decorated gingerbread men, danced and played games with the Sugarplum fairy, and finally met the queen and king at the Nutcracker Ball.

-The whole thing was amazing and Bella was fully immersed in the experience.
+The whole thing was amazing, and Bella was fully immersed in the experience.

 I was worried that the event would be the same each year, especially if we planned to come back next year with the children, but looking at some reviews of the event last year in ‘Elftopia’, it was different.
-I’m so pleased to see that if we come back next year it won’t all be exactly the same!

 Click here to check availability for Bluestone in Wales!